Plus-Ultra-Consulting/awesomeEvents/README.md

 ### Environment configuration

-In order to set up the environment, you should do it manually example commands to do it:
+In order to set up the environment, you can do it manually.
+These example commands to do it:
 - cmd: `set VAR_NAME=value`
 - bash: `export VAR_NAME=value`
 - powershell: `$env:VAR_NAME="value"`

-or Create `.env` file in the main folder, and configure everything there.
+Or you can create `.env` file in the main folder, and configure everything there.

 #### Environment variables